Cuse89/Cuppa-Tea/README.md

 I have used OOP to program the app, and modules to seperate the different areas of code.
 Therefore each module could be used independently and they don't communicate witheach other, only communicating via a controller module.

-The app can also be used on a mobile.
+The app can also be used on a mobile, however alerts still need to be made functional.

 Thanks, and enjoy the app.